koajs/koa/docs/api/request.md

 }
 ```

+### Content Negotiation

+  Koa's `request` object includes helpful content negotiation utilities powered by [accepts](http://github.com/expressjs/accepts) and [negotiator](https://github.com/federomero/negotiator).
+These utilities are:

+- `req.accepts(types)`
+- `req.acceptsEncodings(types)`
+- `req.acceptsCharsets(charsets)`
+- `req.acceptsLanguages(langs)`

+  If no types are supplied, __all__ acceptable types are returned.

+  If multiple types are supplied, the best match will be returned.
+If no matches are found, a `false` is returned, and you should send a `406 "Not Acceptable"` response to the client.

+  In the case of missing accept headers where any type is acceptable, the first type will be returned.
+Thus, the order of types you supply is important.

 ### req.accepts(types)

-  Check if the given `type(s)` is acceptable, returning
-  the best match when true, otherwise `false`, in which
+  Check if the given `type(s)` is acceptable, returning the best match when true, otherwise `false`.
-  case you should respond with 406 "Not Acceptable".

 The `type` value may be one or more mime type string
   such as "application/json", the extension name
   such as "json", or an array `["json", "html", "text/plain"]`.
-  When a list or array is given the _best_ match, if any is returned.

-  Note that if the client did not send an `Accept` header,
-  the first `type` will be returned.

 ```js
 // Accept: text/html